-A deposition is a type of discovery in which the lawyer for a party takes your testimony while you are under oath, just like you would be in court.
-In Oregon, the adverse party is allowed to ask you about any matter that is “not privileged, which is relevant to the claim or defense of the party seeking discovery or to the claim or defense of any other party.”
+A deposition occurs when the lawyer for a party takes your testimony while you are under oath, just like you would be in court.
+Your attorney will typically take the deposition of the other party either before or after your deposition is taken.
+In Oregon, the adverse party is allowed to ask you common deposition questions about any matter that is “not privileged, which is relevant to the claim or defense of the party seeking discovery or to the claim or defense of any other party.”
 Oregon Rules of Civil Procedure (ORCP 36 B1).
 This allows the other side a lot of leeway to ask you questions relating to your case.

 At the deposition a court reporter will record all questions and answers and will later make a written copy to distribute to both sides.